davidcetinkaya/lazy-img/README.md

 Boolean.
 Only needed for CSS background images, which has to be set to true.

 #### `data-fluid`
 Boolean.
-Set to true for responsive image and false for fixed image size.
+Set to true for a responsive image and false for a fixed image size.

 ## JavaScript settings